๐Ÿฆ‚Texas Government

 Republican Party of Texas

-• Controls all 29 statewide elected offices and holds supermajorities in the Texas Legislature—this level of dominance shapes policy without meaningful opposition
+• Controls all statewide elected offices and holds supermajorities in the Texas Legislature.
+This level of dominance means policy is shaped largely through intra-party conflict (moderate vs. conservative Republicans) rather than inter-party competition.

-• Strong emphasis on border security, gun rights, and religious liberty—issues that mobilize the party's base in primaries, which effectively decide elections in safe districts
+• Strong emphasis on border security, gun rights, and religious liberty.
+These issues mobilize the party's base in primaries, which effectively decide elections in safe districts where the general election is uncompetitive.

 The Opposition: Democrats and the Urban-Rural Divide